 (during the academic school year)

-Our campus night also consists of a short Buddhist introductory talk and guided Guru Yoga meditation on the 16th Karmapa.
+Our campus program consists of a short Buddhist introductory talk and guided Guru Yoga meditation on the 16th Karmapa.
 Our campus meetings are open to the general public, and no previous experience with Buddhism or meditation is required.

 Personal Practice - 2nd Saturday of the Month @ 1pm